jack-linaker/crow/version2_flask/README.md

 - Make sure your data is in the correct format for CROW2.
 - Follow the [installation](#installation) instructions.

-> [!IMPORTANT]
+> [!CAUTION]
 >
-> Make sure the CROW2 script and its corresponding configuration file are in the
+> Make sure the CROW2 script, helper functions module, and the corresponding
-> same directory as one another.
-Otherwise the script will not be able to read
+> configuration file are in the same directory as one another.
+Otherwise the
-> the information in the configuration file.
+> script will not be able to read the information in the configuration file.

 1. If you have not already done so, start a Cloudera AI session in the project in which you installed CROW2.